aws-samples/aws-secure-environment-accelerator/docs/installation/v150-Upgrade.md

 ## 1.4.
 Upgrade process

-- Before proceeding with your upgrade please review the General Upgrade Considerations [here](./installation.md#31-considerations) in the Installation and Upgrade guide
+- Before proceeding with your upgrade please review the General Upgrade Considerations [in Section 3.1](./installation.md#31-considerations) of the Installation and Upgrade guide
   - upgrades directly from v1.3.8 need to ensure they include the extra step required for v1.3.9 upgrades (removal of endpoints with periods)
 - Login to your AWS Organization Management account, in your home or default region
 - Place your _updated and validated_ config file back in the root folder of your CodeCommit repository